Guilin Laurent Bizanet: Life

 marked from the first with the most kind and humane attentions to the prisoners."

 Bizanet was commander of Marseille during the Hundred Days under Marshal Guillaume Brune.

 Awards

 He was made a Knight of the Legion of Honour on 12 December 1803 then an Officer of the same order on 14 June 1804.
-On 19 July 1814 he was made a Knight of the Order of Saint Louis by Louis XVIII of France.
+On 19 July 1814 he was made a Knight of the Order of Saint Louis by Louis XVIII].